ozone3950/how-to-install-linux/README.md

+# How To Install Linux

-# how-to-install-linux
+# 1. Don't
-A GitHub guide on how to install Linux.
+Don't install Linux.